Why Quinceanera's Transgender-Friendly Premiere Is The Feel-Good Story You Need

 Now, about a year after Quinceanera’s quince, 16-year-old Luna is using that support to follow her dreams.
 She is currently looking towards high school graduation and then, hopefully, many more appearances in front of the camera.
 “I’ve always wanted to be an actress and a director and a writer — those are my passions,” the burgeoning YouTuber explained.
 Does she have an acting role model?
 Yes.
 The presumptive among us might assume Luna hopes to follow in the trailblazing footsteps of the iconic Laverne Cox, but, remember, Luna, like everyone else, is so much more than her gender identity.

-Rather, the high schooler looks up to the woman who broke the television mold and saved the world from the apocalypse more times than anyone can count: Sarah Michelle Gellar, a.k.a., the one, the only, Buffy The Vampire Slayer. “ She’s just a great role model,” Luna gushed, explaining Buffy is her favorite show.
+Rather, the high schooler looks up to the woman who broke the television mould and saved the world from the apocalypse more times than anyone can count: Sarah Michelle Gellar, a.k.a., the one, the only, Buffy The Vampire Slayer. “ She’s just a great role model,” Luna gushed, explaining Buffy is her favourite show.

 After a year like 2017, we should all listen.